Javine Hylton

 Javine Dionne Hylton (born 27 December 1981), often known mononymously as Javine, is an English former singer and songwriter.
-She gained recognition on ITV's Popstars: The Rivals and represented the UK at the 2005 Eurovision Song Contest in Kyiv with "Touch My Fire".
+She gained recognition on ITV's Popstars: The Rivals and represented the UK at the Eurovision Song Contest 2005 with "Touch My Fire".
 Javine's cover version of "You've Got a Friend" was the theme music to Garfield: The Movie in 2004.

 Early life

 Hylton was born in Kensington and grew up in Ladbroke Grove.

 From a young age, she had a passion for dance: "I didn't like singing.
 I started stage school at 10, because at my normal school, there were always fights.
 So I thought, what do I want to do?
 I want to dance."

 For two years, Hylton played Nala in a production of The Lion King in London's West End.
 Following the end of the run, she began writing songs and pursuing a career in music.

 She auditioned for ITV's Popstars: The Rivals, a reality television talent show in which young hopefuls sought to be picked for a place in a new manufactured group.

 She was one of the last six contenders for a place in the girl group, but she lost out on a spot in what later became the chart-topping group Girls Aloud.
 She instead embarked on a solo singing career.